 With such a wide variety of accommodation on offer to students in Bristol including university halls, private rented accommodation and homestay accommodation, knowing where and how to start looking can be difficult.

-The Students' Union at UWE, in conjunction with the UWE Global Centre, have put together this handy guide for all students coming to UWE Bristol to help you feel ready to tackle the rental market head-on.
+The Students' Union at UWE have compiled the following renting FAQs for all students at UWE Bristol to help you feel ready to tackle the private rental market head-on.

 If your question has not been answered below and you need further advice, please don’t hesitate to contact the Advice Centre - advice@uwe.ac.uk.